smartsdk/smartsdk-recipes/recipes/context-broker/replica/readme.md

 This recipe shows how to deploy an scalable [Orion Context Broker](https://github.com/telefonicaid/fiware-orion/blob/master/README.md) service backed with an scalable [replica set](https://docs.mongodb.com/v3.2/replication/) of MongoDB instances.

 All elements will be running in docker containers, defined in docker-compose files.
-Actually, this recipe reuses the [mongodb replica recipe](../../mongodb/replica/readme.md).
+Actually, this recipe focuses on the deployment of the Orion frontend, reusing the [mongodb replica recipe](../../mongodb/replica/readme.md) for its backend.

+The final deployment is represented by the following picture:

 <img src='http://g.gravizo.com/g?
   digraph G {